 While the dive sites in Tahiti West coast near Papeete and Moorea didn’t impress me, I fell for the atmosphere of the Tahiti Peninsula, on the other side (only 2 hours of driving away).
 The dive sites are shallow hard coral plateaux continuing in impressive drop-offs.
 Apart from a slight tidal current, these are lovely and easy dives away from the crowd, perfect to start your diving adventure in French Polynesia.

 The best way to recover from jetlag after your international outbound flight is to stay a few days in Tahiti before flying to the outer islands.
-I recommend then to go on a mini-road including diving in Tahiti Peninsula and going on a whale watching tour in the if in season.
+I recommend then to go on a mini-road including diving in Tahiti and especially its peninsula where you can go on a whale watching tour in the if in season.

 4 – Diving in Bora-Bora